scikit-activeml/scikit-activeml/README.rst

     pip install -U scikit-activeml

 .. note::
     pip installs based on the minimum requirements.
-If errors accure please try using:
+If you encounter any incompatibility issues use:
     ::
         pip install -r requirements_max.txt
 .. user_installation_end